 Wix Product Catalogue

-Weebly offers an ecommerce solution of similar proportions.
+Weebly or Square Online, as they are calling their ecommerce solution, offers a similar online store builder.
 Initially, it was much more powerful than Wix’s, but that has changed due to the insane number of improvements Wix has carried out.
 Weebly has actually been acquired by payment provider Square, suggesting a stronger focus on ecommerce in the future.

-But to be honest, Square has not been the most positive influence on Weebly overall.
+But to be honest, Square has not been a very positive influence on Weebly at all.
 One big issues since the takeover has been a confusing messaging (both Square and Weebly offer now a kind of same online store under their different brands) and a complete lack of development of the Weebly website builder.

 Weebly digital goods